VietKhoaNguyen/Final-Project/README.md

 ## 1. Uniform Model

 The uniform model represents the ideal case where each 6-digit PIN has approximately equal probability.

-In theory, if all 1,000,000 possible PINs are equally likely, then guessing the correct PIN within a small number of attempts should be very difficult.
+In theory, if all 1,000,000 possible PINs are equally likely, guessing the correct PIN within a small number of attempts should be very difficult.

 This model is used as the baseline for comparison.